-\ NYS AGI and Personal Income Tax Liability reflect amounts reported on timely filed individual returns, and therefore do not include tax paid by fiduciaries or through audits.
+NYS AGI and Personal Income Tax Liability reflect amounts reported on timely filed individual returns, and therefore do not include tax paid by fiduciaries or through audits.

 The table indicates that under the State's progressive income tax structure with graduated tax rates, tax liability generally changes at a faster percentage rate than adjusted gross income, absent major law changes or economic events.
 Tax liability and adjusted gross income grew for five consecutive years, as the State economy recovered and entered a robust period of expansion.
 With the onset of the national recession and the financial crisis, adjusted gross income and tax liability fell in 2008 and 2009.
 The 2009 decline in liability is significantly smaller than that in adjusted gross income due to the enactment of a temporary tax rate increase for wealthier taxpayers that was in effect from 2009 to 2011.
 In December 2011, tax reform legislation was enacted for the period from 2012 through 2014, lowering tax rates for millions of taxpayers.
 Thus, liability is projected to rise at about the same rate in 2012 as in 2011, despite substantially higher growth in adjusted gross income estimated for this year.
+These rates were subsequently extended through 2017 by FY 2014 budget legislation.

-The following graph shows the history of withholding receipts since FY 2003.
-Like overall adjusted gross incomes and tax liabilities, withholding has steadily increased each year except the recession-related FYs 2002, 2003 and 2009, due to overall growth in employment and wages, as well as the temporary tax surcharge which applied during FYs 2004 through 2006 and for FYs 2010 through 2012.
-Withholding receipts for FY 2013 are estimated to be \$1.5 billion (5 percent) higher compared to FY 2012.
+The following graph shows the history of withholding receipts since FY 2004.
+Like overall adjusted gross incomes and tax liabilities, withholding has steadily increased each year except the recession-related FY 2009, due to overall growth in employment and wages, as well as the temporary tax surcharge which applied during FYs 2004 through 2006 and for FYs 2010 through 2012.
+Withholding receipts for FY 2014 are estimated to be \$1.2 billion (3.8 percent) higher compared to FY 2013.

-\Estimated.
+Estimated.